engineyard/ey-docs/pages/account-intro.md

   Learn how to upgrade your Free Trial account to a Full account.

 * ### [[Using Collaboration|account-collaboration]]
-  Learn how to collaborate with other developers within AppCloud.
+  Learn how to collaborate with other developers within Cloud.

 * ### [[Review Usage Charges|account-usage-charges]]
-  Learn how to review usage charges for your AppCloud account.
+  Learn how to review usage charges for your Cloud account.

 * ### [[Hibernate Your Account|account-hibernation]]
   Learn how to hibernate your account to avoid charges and to use at a later time.